epfl-ml4ed/SkillThrills/README.md

-# Innosuisse SCESC03 Prototype
+# Innosuisse SkillThrills Prototype

-Prototype of the SubProject 03 for the SCESC Innosuisse Project.
+Prototype of the SubProject 01-02-03 for the SCESC Innosuisse Project.

-Everything is subject to change.
-Do not hesistate to provide me with feedback/comments.

-For now I generate all the files that I will require from Syrielle and Marco.

 ## Installation